 However, in many markets the P&R process does not start automatically; this requires a submission by the company or decision by those in the assessment process.
 This depends on the rules: the process in some countries is possible prior to marketing authorisation, but in others this requires a positive opinion from the EMA Committee for Medicinal Products for Human Use (CHMP), or even a formal decision from the EC or a publication in the Official Journal of the EU before a dossier can be submitted or is assessed.
-In some cases, countries even await decisions from other countries, whilst in others the national processes can only start when a cohort of other countries have finalised their decisions at national level.
-In some cases the process is dependent on other stakeholders.
-For example, in Estonia, applications to the inpatient service list are made by clinicians; therefore, manufacturers are in principle not able to influence this process.
-The different times to submission are illustrated in the figure below.
+In some cases, countries even await decisions from other countries, whilst in others the national processes can only start when a cohort of other countries have finalised their decisions at national level.32 This is illustrated in the Figure below - here we look at availability of product approved over two time windows - a four and six year window.
+As expected this shows that higher level of availability over a longer window with the biggest difference observed for countries that require the product to be launched in a basket of countries.